catalystbytes/bigquery-school-records/README.md

 UPDATE `dbt-learn-360010.school_records.Grades`
 SET
   grade = CASE
+    WHEN grade is not null THEN 5
-              WHEN grade = 4 THEN 5
+    WHEN grade is null THEN 5
+    ELSE grade
   END
 WHERE
   grade_id IN (2532, 1152);
 ```

 ### Running SQL Scripts